SmartGridready/SmartGridready.github.io/docs/_sources/content/getting-involved.rst.txt

 * Make use of the :term:`Intermediary` to communicate with SmartGridready :term:`Products` through a generic REST-API.
   See :ref:`intermediary` for details.

-* Apply for SmartGridready certification label for your :term:`Communicator` device.
+* Apply for SmartGridready declaration label for your :term:`Communicator` device.
 See :ref:`sgr-certification` for details.

 Software Developers
 -------------------